yargs/y18n/README.md

 ### y18n.\_\_(str, arg, arg, arg)

-print a localized string, `%s` will be replaced with `arg`s.
+Print a localized string, `%s` will be replaced with `arg`s.

 ### y18n.\_\_n(singularString, pluarlString, count, arg, arg, arg)

-print a localized string with appropriate pluralization.
+Print a localized string with appropriate pluralization.

 ### y18n.setLocale(str)

-Update the current locale being used.
+Set the current locale being used.

+### y18n.getLocale()

+What locale is currently being used?

-### y18n.setLocale(obj)
+### y18n.setLocale(locale, obj)

-Set the locale's string lookup table to the object provided.
+Override `locale` with the string lookups provided in `obj`.

 ## License